• Skip to content

 “This is a valley of ashes — a fantastic farm where ashes grow like wheat into ridges and hills and grotesque gardens; where ashes take the forms of houses and chimneys and rising smoke and, finally, with a transcendent effort, of men who move dimly and already crumbling through the powdery air.”

-F. Scott Fitzgerald, The Great Gatsby.
-Willets
+F. Scott Fitzgerald, The Great Gatsby

-Point is said to have inspired this passage.
+Willets Point is said to have

-© 2022MINIMAL
+© 2024MINIMAL

 Follow us